redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Whilst the VPC link is being provisioned start creating the HTTP API method type and give it a name before pressing the review and create button (skip all of the other steps as these will be completed post-build).

-From the develop menu select routes and create a route.
-Set the method to ANY and set the route path to /{proxy+}.
+From the develop menu select routes and create a route with a method of ANY and a route of /{proxy+}.

-On the next screen that appears select the ANY method under the /{proxy+} route and select the attach an integration option.
-Set the integration target to private resource.
-Select manual for the method and choose ALB/NLB for the target.
-Select the correct NLB ARN.
-Select the listener for TCP:80.
+On the next screen that appears select the ANY method for the /{proxy+} route and select attach an integration.
+Create a new integration and set the integration target to be a private resource.
+Select manually and choose ALB/NLB as the target service.
+Select the correct NLB ARN (internal-facing).
+Select TCP:80 for the listener.
 Do not modify any of the advanced settings.
-Select the VPC link name that should have completed provisioning by now.
+Select the VPC link that should have completed provisioning.

-From the integrations menu select manage integration and then create a new parameter mapping.
-Set the mapping type to all incoming requests and then add a mapping with the following details:
+From the integrations menu select manage integration and create a new parameter mapping.
+Set the mapping type to all incoming requests and add a mapping with the following parameter option settings:

 	parameter to modify = header.Host
 	modification type = Overwrite